catbusofthecanals/itunes-capstone-project/README.md

 This task is to create a full-stack web application using React and Express that allows users to search for content within the iTunes Store and Apple Books Store by using the iTunes search API.
 The user can search for an item of media and can filter the search by selecting the media type.
 The user can also create a list of their favourites by selecting from the output list.
 The project has been tested with a snapshot test and unit tests for the front and back-end.

+The deployed render app for this project can be found here: https://itunes-capstone-project.onrender.com/ and the sources files can be found on github here: https://github.com/catbusofthecanals/itunes-capstone-project.

 ## Installation

 To run this project: